rosell-dk/webp-express/README.md

 ### WebP Express / Cache Enabler setup
 The WebP Express / Cache Enabler setup is quite potent and very CDN-friendly.
 Cache Enabler is used for generating and caching two versions of the HTML (one for webp-enabled browsers and one for webp-disabled browsers)

-The reason for doing this would normally be in order to have it working with your CDN, as not all CDN's can be configured to work with the Standard WebP Express setup.
+The reason for doing this could be:
+1. You are using a CDN which cannot be configured to work with the Standard WebP Express setup.
+2. You think it is problematic that when a user saves an image, it has the jpg extension, even though it is a webp image.

 You need:
 1 x WebP Express
-1 x Cache Enabler.
+1 x Cache Enabler

 #### 1. Setup WebP Express
+If you are using a CDN which cannot be configured to work in *Standard mode*:
 - Open WebP Express options
-- Switch to *Just convert* operation mode
+- Switch to *Just convert* mode.
 - Set *File extension* to "Set to .webp"
 - Make sure the *Auto convert* option is enabled

+If you want to *Cache Enabler* to create <picture> tags but still want the magic to work on other images (such as images are referenced from CSS or javascript):
+- Open WebP Express options
+- Switch to *Standard* mode.
+- Set *Destination folder* to "Mingled"
+- Set *File extension* to "Set to .webp"

 #### 2. Setup Cache Enabler
 - Open the options
 - Enable of the *Create an additional cached version for WebP image support* option

 #### 3. Let rise in a warm place until doubled
 *WebP Express* creates *webp* images on need basis.
 It needs page visits in order to do the convertions .
 Bulk conversion is on the roadmap, but until then, you need to visit all pages of relevance.
 You can either do it manually, let your visitors do it (that is: wait a bit), or, if you are on linux, you can use `wget` to grab your website: